jjanscode/Machine-Learning-Stocks/README.md

 ## Classifier Data
- At the end of the trading week, two separate groups of classifier data were collected-- the first classifier being the maximum price movement above Monday opening price for a given stock, and the second classifier being the minimum price movement below Monday opening price for a given stock (Table 2).
+ At the end of the trading week, two separate groups of classifier data were collected--  maximum price movement above Monday opening price for a given stock (maximum price movement classifier), and the minimum price movement below Monday opening price for a given stock (minimum price movement classifier) (Table 2).
 The classifiers were then matched with the associated 16 features and were used to train various different machine learning algorithms.

  ![alt text](https://github.com/jjanscode/Machine-Learning-Stocks/blob/main/Classifier%20Table.png)
 __Table 2.
 Summary of classifier sets included in machine learning model.__